Skip to main content

 • Obligations to provide information.

-2. Obligations borne by each of the partners, community members or participants:
+2. Obligations of each of the partners, commoners or participants:

 • Declaration of attributed income